 Our mission is to connect our community to a world of possibilities.
 We are excited to share those possibilities with you!

 Amelia Shelley, Executive Director

-The current strategic plan was written by library staff and board members in 2011-2012.
-This plan sets additional goals for the library district as construction of new libraries is completed.
+The previous strategic plan was written by library staff and board members in 2011-2012.
+This plan set additional goals for the library district as construction of new libraries was completed.
 Click here for the 2012-2014 Strategic Goals and Objectives.